General Pharmacology of cAMP-Dependent Phosphodiesterase Inhibitors (PDE3)

 - Decreased ventricular preload

 (secondary to increased output)

-- Decreased pulmonary capillary wedge pressure
+- Decreased pulmonary capillary wedge

-The cardiac and vascular effects of cAMP-dependent PDE inhibitors cause cardiac stimulation, which increases cardiac output, and reduced systemic vascular resistance, which tends to lower arterial pressure.
+The cardiac and vascular effects of cAMP-dependent PDE inhibitors cause cardiac stimulation, which increases cardiac output, and reduced systemic vascular resistance, which lowers arterial pressure.
 Because cardiac output increases and systemic vascular resistance decreases, the change in arterial pressure depends on the relative effects of the PDE inhibitor on the heart versus the vasculature.
-At normal therapeutic doses, PDE3 inhibitors such as milrinone have a greater vascular than cardiac effect so that arterial pressure is lowered in the presence of augmented cardiac output.
+At normal therapeutic doses, PDE3 inhibitors such as milrinone have a greater vascular than cardiac effect, so that arterial pressure is lowered in the presence of augmented cardiac output.
 Because of the dual cardiac and vascular effects of these compounds, they are sometimes referred to as "inodilators."